pivotal/docs-tap/getting-started.md

 Developers can bootstrap their applications and get started with feature development.
 Application administrators can create custom accelerators that reflect their desired architectures and configurations, and enable fleets of developers to utilize them instantly.
 This decreases administrator concerns about whether developers are implementing their desired best practices.

 Application Accelerator templates are available as a quick start from [Tanzu Network](https://network.tanzu.vmware.com/products/app-accelerator).
-To create your own Application Accelerator, see [Creating an Accelerator](#creating-an-accelerator).
+To create your own Application Accelerator, see [Creating an accelerator](#creating-an-accelerator).

-### Deploy Your Application
+### Deploy your application

 To deploy your application, you need to download an accelerator, upload it on your Git repository of choice, and run a CLI command.
 We recommend using the accelerator called `Tanzu-Java-Web-App`.

-1. From the Tanzu Application Platform GUI portal, click on **Create** located on the left-hand side of the navigation bar to see the list of available accelerators.
+1. From the Tanzu Application Platform GUI portal, click **Create** located on the left-hand side of the navigation bar to see the list of available accelerators.
 For information about connecting to Tanzu Application Platform GUI, see [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md).